-- bii.
+- ii.
 The Associate Dean of the Faculty for Personnel, Development, and Diversity must, on or before February 154, recommend to the Dean of the Faculty/Vice President for Academic Affairs either a further three-year contract or termination of the individual's service.
-The Associate Dean of the Faculty for Personnel, Development, and Diversity shall base this recommendation on the evidence submitted by the candidate's department and on the standards of excellence which the Dean maintains for the Faculty as a whole. - eiii.
-The Associate Dean of the Faculty for Personnel, Development, and Diversity will report reappointment recommendations to CAPT on or before February 15.5 div.
-If the recommendations of the department and the Associate Dean of the Faculty for Personne -0.5" Development, and Diversity differ, CAPT will review the candidate's file and make a thir Formatted: Indent: Left: 0.75", Right: -0.5" recommendation to the Dean of the Faculty/Vice President for Academic Affairs.
-This recommendation will be made on or before February 25.6
+The Associate Dean of the Faculty for Personnel, Development, and Diversity shall base this recommendation on the evidence submitted by the candidate's department and on the standards of excellence which the Dean maintains for the Faculty as a whole. - iii.
+The Associate Dean of the Faculty for Personnel, Development, and Diversity will report reappointment recommendations to CAPT on or before February 15.5 - iv.
+If the recommendations of the department and the Associate Dean of the Faculty for Personnel, Development, and Diversity differ, CAPT will review the candidate's file and make a third recommendation to the Dean of the Faculty/Vice President for Academic Affairs.
+This recommendation will be made on or before February 25.6 - v.
+The Dean of the Faculty/Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
+The decision on the candidates shall be announced as soon as possible to the departments concerned.
+The Dean of the Faculty/Vice President for